vicsejas/fastapi-with-tailwindcss/README.md

-# FastAPI + TailwindCSS Tutorial
+# FastAPI + TailwindCSS Example

-A YouTube tutorial can be found [here](https://youtu.be/yrEKYkIK-Fw).
+A YouTube tutorial I've made can be found [here](https://youtu.be/yrEKYkIK-Fw).

+Feel free to contact me if you have any questions.

 The steps I followed are the following